Fourth Recipient of the Honored Researcher Award

 I have known and admired Bonnie for decades.
 Recently on my radio show, she read from her latest book, a fascinating novel called The Other Mrs. Smith, about a woman overcoming the effects of ECT.
 Another one of her recent books, Psychiatry and the Business of Madness, is an inspired critique of psychiatry from a profound philosophic, political and scientific vantage point.
 From writing novels, to penning hard-hitting critiques, to creating videos, to making deputations to government, to teaching in ways that engage students in the shared task of humanizing the world, to conducting counter-hegemonic research, Bonnie has been a relentless contributor to human freedom and dignity.

 One of Bonnie’s more stunning accomplishments involved creating and gaining acceptance for a scholarship program at the University of Toronto for students doing advanced studies in the field of Antipsychiatry.
 To accomplish this awesome feat, she made a matching fund from her own financial resources.

-You will learn more about Bonnie—especially her understanding of genuine help, her complex grasp of seemingly “individual” problems, and her astonishing approach to teaching—when you read her Honored Guest Blogger description of her trauma course at the University of Toronto, where she is an Associate Professor.
+You will learn more about Bonnie—especially her understanding of genuine help, her complex grasp of seemingly “individual” problems, and her astonishing approach to teaching—when you read her Honored Researcher description of her trauma course at the University of Toronto, where she is an Associate Professor.

 Bonnie, some call you an anti-psychiatrist, others a radical feminist; but I am grateful to call you my brilliant, dedicated friend who fearlessly continues to demand that we humans treat each other as equals, free of coercion, and ultimately in a respectful and loving manner.

-Thank you for accepting this award as the fourth Honored Guest Blogger!
+Thank you for accepting this award as the fourth Honored Researcher!

 Teaching Counterhegemonic Trauma Courses: